TristanB22/CPSC452-Final/README.md

 <br>

 The following is an example of an airfoil that was generated by the generator function.
-We gave the generator a target lift coefficient of 0.5 with target drag equal to 0 and target momentum equal to 0 as well.
+We gave the generator a target lift coefficient of 0.5 with a target drag equal to 0 and target momentum equal to 0 as well.
 The model was able to generate an airfoil with a lift coefficient of 0.4858 with lift and momentum coefficients almost equal to 0.

 <p align="center">
     <img src="./figures/5_lift.png" alt="Good Generated Airfoil Output" style="width: 50%" /> <br>